FMInfoSec/website/README.md

 ## Acknowledgements

-- I based the design for this website off of ReconSec's [OpenSOC](opensoc.io) homepage, since I really liked the way they did their one-page design.
+- Even though this website is very basic by comparison, I drew some inspiration for the one-page design from ReconSec's [OpenSOC](opensoc.io) homepage.